AnnaBureta/Mocker-Platform/index.md

 •	Know javascript

-•	Have a basic understanding of app containers.
+•	Have a basic understanding of app containers

 ->	If you are less familiar with app containers, you can start using our configuration templates.